Why MDT Matters Now

 Key Risks to Consider

-Investors should be aware of the following factors: an elevated payout ratio of 79%, which leaves limited buffer if earnings decline; FCF payout coverage of 90%, meaning the dividend consumes the majority of free cash flow; an overall quality score below 50, warranting additional due diligence on dividend sustainability.
+Investors should be aware of the following factors: an elevated payout ratio of 76%, which leaves limited buffer if earnings decline; an overall quality score below 50, warranting additional due diligence on dividend sustainability.
 These do not necessarily signal an imminent dividend cut, but they reduce the margin of safety relative to higher-scoring peers.

 Beyond company-specific factors, all dividend stocks carry interest rate risk: when rates rise, income investors have alternatives, and dividend stock valuations tend to compress.
 Medtronic plc's position in the Healthcare sectorshould be evaluated in the context of your portfolio's overall rate sensitivity.